 Everything I've waited 46 years for has arrived at the same time.

 I get it.
-The headlines are terrifying.
-Missiles flying.
+The headlines can be terrifying.
+Missiles could be flying.
 Markets swinging 5% in a day.
 Gold crashing $1,000 and then recovering it a week later.

-The Strait of Hormuz, where 20% of the world’s oil travels via tankers, has been effectively closed.

-For a lot of people it’s a very scary time to think about money.
+For a lot of people it’s a scary time to think about money.

 For traders, this kind of uncertainty is diesel fuel for the options market.